junemedia/betterrecipes.com/web/blogs/daily-dish/wp-content/plugins/share-this/README.txt

-=== ShareThis: Share, Email, Tweet, Like, +1 Made Simple === Tags:share, share this, sharethis, addthis, addtoany, share this, bookmark facebook, like, send,google plus, +1, sharing
+=== ShareThis: Free Sharing Buttons and Tools ===

+Tags: share, share this, sharethis, addthis, addtoany, bookmark facebook, like, send, google plus, +1, sharing, pinterest, sharenow, share now, hoverbar, hover bar, hovering bar, floating buttons, copy and paste, copynshare, instagram, linkedin, social buttons, social sharing, sharing buttons

 Contributors:ShareThis
 Requires at least: 1.5
-Tested up to: 3.0.1
+Tested up to: 4.2.2
 Stable tag: trunk

-The ShareThis plugin seamlessly enables users to share your content through Email,Facebook,Twitter, Google +1, Like, Send and many more.
+ShareThis provides free sharing buttons and tools to drive traffic and increase engagement on your site.

 == Description ==

-Increase your audience engagement with our innovative sharing tools!

-Used on over 1,000,000 sites, the ShareThis plugin allows users to share your content through email and 50+ social networks including Facebook, Twitter, Digg, StumbleUpon and Reddit.

-Now with simultaneous sharing to Facebook, Twitter, Email and more: you can broadcast your message more easily and widely than ever before.

-New Features:
-- Added Facebook Like and Google +1 options
+**Updates 6/23/2016**

+ShareThis: free sharing tools are easy to implement and will increase traffic and engagement on your site.

+Customize your look and feel by selecting your preferred layout and over 80 social channels including Facebook, Pinterest, Twitter, Linkedin, WhatsApp and more.
+Start empowering users to share content and grow your traffic today

-To get more information about the ShareThis plugin for WordPress, visit: http://help.sharethis.com/integration/wordpress
+More information about the [ShareThis plugin for WordPress](https://support.sharethis.com/hc/en-us/articles/217901048-How-to-Install-ShareThis-on-Wordpress)

-You can customize the ShareThis widget on your site and register with ShareThis to get access to enhanced share related analytics for your site.

 == Installation ==